 Engage in Ethical Fundraising activities: For each fundraising activity, we will disclose information about the programs, outcomes/impact, staffing, and donors.

 Demonstrate accountability and respect for donors and the community we serve by:

-- Delivering timely gift acknowledgement and respecting and honoring restrictions on donors’ gift.
+Delivering timely gift acknowledgment and respecting and honoring restrictions on donors’ gift.

 Timely filing and displaying our Federal tax return to our website.

 GAHCCI is a 501( c ) (3) organization committed to protecting and using our assets for our nonprofit mission.
 Our published tax return and annual financial statements will provide members, volunteers, corporate sponsors and the community a detailed illustration of our stewardship.

 The accounting procedure used by GAHCCI conforms to Generally Accepted Accounting Principles (GAAP) to ensure accuracy of information and compliance with external standards.
 The accrual basis is the method of accounting whereby revenue and expenses are identified with specific periods of time, such as a month or year, and are recorded as incurred.
 This method of recording revenue and expenses is without regard to date of receipt or payment of cash.

 In addition, the organization’s annual budget is prepared and approved annually.